Leorev01/ProductivityApp2.0/README.md

 ---

+**Current Status**: This is a development version with separated frontend and backend.
+The frontend displays habit data from JSON files with basic UI interactions, while the backend provides a simple email service.
+Full integration and database persistence are planned for future releases.

-Built with ❤️ using Next.js and modern web technologies.
+Built with ❤️ using modern web technologies.